Happy Easter To All!

-Here’s what you can get for someone who has everything.
-Talk about some really unique gifts stoked in tradition, history and beauty: I thought I would provide some interesting bits of trivia for you on this wonderful Easter day.
+Let’s work on that thought for a moment: here are a few trinkets that you can get for someone who has everything.
+Talk about some really unique gifts stoked in tradition, history and beauty: I thought I would provide some interesting bits of trivia for you about Easter and its eggs.

 Russian Easter Eggs